 Glycol Is Pumped Through A Closed Loop System

-The first step in setting up a glycol cooling system is to establish a glycol chiller in a closed loop system.
-A chiller is a type of refrigeration system that cools a tub of glycol to reduce its temperature.
+The first step in setting up a glycol cooling system is to establish a glycol water chiller in a closed loop system.
+A glycol water chiller is a type of refrigeration system that cools a tub of glycol to reduce its temperature.
 The glycol is then pushed through a closed circuit of tubing or piping that is connected to the glycol chiller.
-This circulates cooled glycol and helps to reduce the temperature of whatever is attached to the system.
+This circulates cooled glycol and helps to reduce the glycol temperature of whatever is attached to the system.

 Heat Exchangers Are Connected to Inlet and Outlet Legs

 In order to benefit from the chilling effects of glycol, a cooling system must be connected to the closed loop system established previously.
 Different systems may use different types of heat exchangers, such as jackets on a tank, stainless steel plate exchangers, stainless steel cooling snakes, or a number of other options.
 Each vessel that needs to be cooled must connect its heat exchanger(s) to the inlet and outlet legs of the main cooling line.

 Glycol Circulates Through the Heat Exchanger and Cools Vessels